Coronavirus and horses

 Despite recent media reports, there is no evidence that animals can pass coronavirus to people.
 However, as a precaution you should follow good hygiene routines including washing your hands before and after any contact with your pet, its food and bedding.

-From 29 March 2021, you may leave your home whenever you need to.
+You may leave your home whenever you need to.
 This includes caring for and exercising your horse.
 However, some yards may have strict rules on the number of visitors, so check with your yard manager.

 Speak with your yard manager